Sonus5418/classic-cars-sales-dashboard/README.md

 ## Conclusion:
 The Classic Cars Sales Dashboard provides valuable insights into the company's sales performance, customer behavior, and product trends.
 By leveraging Power BI and SQL, Axon can make data-driven decisions to improve sales strategies and enhance customer satisfaction.

-For more detailed insights, refer to the Power BI reports and analysis provided in the dashboard screenshots.
+For more detailed insights, refer to the Power BI reports and analysis provided in the dashboard .

 ---